 Among recent student Fieldwork placements are charter schools, city government agencies, real estate firms, law firms, redevelopment associations, health centers, and magazine publications.
 There are also many other types of agencies.
-Students may request a comprehensive list of recent placement sites from the URBS office.

 Once you settle on an internship site, you must complete a fieldwork placement form and submit it to your instructor or directly to the Urban Studies office.

 If for any reason you forsee difficulty fulfilling the 15 hour per week requirement, please have a conversation with Elaine as far in advance of your spring junior year as possible, to discuss a plan.